-For our visit to Sacre-Coeur we opted to leave our stroller behind and take only our Ergo baby carrier (which we recommend).
-We knew the Ergo would make climbing all the stairs up to Sacre-Coeur so much easier.
+For our visit to Sacre-Coeur we opted to leave our stroller behind and take only our baby carrier (which we recommend).
+We knew using a baby carrier would make climbing all the stairs up to Sacre-Coeur so much easier.

 Square Louise-Michel is a city park on a hill just beneath Sacre-Coeur which offers excellent views of Paris and the basilica.
 At the very bottom of the park is a plaza called Place Saint Pierre with a carousel and playground.
 Our daughter wanted out of her carrier, so it was good timing!
 We let her play for a while and by the end she was happy to go back in the Ergo for our trip back home.